kenjyco/redis-helper/README.md

       the values themselves are part of the index keys
 - use `json_fields` to specify which fields should be JSON encoded before insertion to Redis (using the very fast [ujson][] library)
+- use `rx_{field}` to specify a regular expression for any field with strict rules for validation
 - use `pickle_fields` to specify which fields should be pickled before insertion to Redis
 - set `insert_ts=True` to create an additional index to store insert times